the-blue-alliance/the-blue-alliance/README.md

 * Note that it needs your application's "Project ID", not its "Project name".
 * The `--oauth2` argument of `appcfg.py` [saves repeating the login steps each time](https://cloud.google.com/appengine/docs/python/tools/uploadinganapp#Python_Password-less_login_with_OAuth2).
 If you skip it or deploy via the App Engine Launcher, you'll have to enter your name and password each time.
 If you use 2-Step Verification for your Google account (you should!), that means generating an [App password](https://security.google.com/settings/security/apppasswords) each time.
+* The `cron.yaml` file in master will create cron jobs that use up daily free AE Datastore quotas.
+	* To avoid that in a dev server, checkout [a no-op version of cron.yaml](https://github.com/the-blue-alliance/the-blue-alliance/blob/c5d173f23310caf9f2c80d08829083c22ea1c0c3/cron.yaml).
+	* If it's already happening in a dev server, deploy a no-op `cron.yaml` via `appcfg.py update_cron`, then delete the tasks in the `usfirst` queue.)
+	* If you try to deploy a server while it's over Datastore quota, appcfg will say "there was an error updating your indexes.
+Please retry later with appcfg.py update_indexes."
+The fix is to wait until the next day's quota then use `appcfg.py update_indexes` or `appcfg.py update`.
 * When you set sitevars, the server automatically internalizes them.
 * You don't need a sitevar for `firebase.secrets` even though that's the placeholder text for a new sitevar name.
 * Ignore these deployment warnings: